-If it’s your first time bikepacking or you’re looking to spruce up your gear closet, you’ve come to the right place.
-This bikepacking gear list (tailored toward women) covers all the basic essentials – plus a few comforts – you’ll need to stay dry and comfortable out on the trail or whatever backroads you may be following.
-Like all gear lists, you can customize this one to your unique needs, adventure-style, or duration of your trip.
+Not sure what to pack for your multi-day bikepacking adventure?
+You’ve come to the right place!
+Whether it’s your first time bikepacking or you’re looking to spruce up your gear closet, this bikepacking gear list covers all the basic essentials – plus a few comforts – you need to stay dry, comfortable, and safe while on your adventure.

-One final cool feature: if you purchase the footprint, you can set it up as a simple shelter using the rainfly if you want to cut even more weight (and good weather is on the horizon).
+Another cool feature is that if you purchase the footprint (highly recommended), you can set it up as a simple shelter using the rainfly if you want to cut even more weight (and good weather is on the horizon).